Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How Do Reviews Work on WordPress?

-Just like WordPress, all these themes and plugins are open-source software.
-This means that developers of these plugins and themes don’t get paid by WordPress.org for sharing their products.
-Learn more about who owns WordPress and how it makes money.
+These developers don’t get paid by WordPress.org for sharing their products.
+If you want to learn more about this topic, read our article on who owns WordPress and how it makes money.

 Review stars displayed in WordPress plugin search